Dual Diagnosis Treatment

 Co-Occurring Mental Illness and Substance Use Disorders among Adults

 In 2011, a USA National Survey on Drug Use and Mental Health showed that 17.5% of adults with a mental disorder had a co-occurring substance abuse addiction .
 This equates to as many as eight-plus million Americans.
 Estimates of co-occurring conditions in Canada have been reported at even higher and more alarming levels.
 A study by Kessler et al. in the United States sought to determine the prevalence of dual diagnosis and found that 47% of clients with schizophrenia have a substance abuse disorder at some time in their life.

 40-60% of adults with a severe and persistent mental health disorder experience drug & alcohol addiction

 Diagnosis of Co-Occurring Disorders

-Determining patient dual diagnosis can be challenging.
-Quite often addiction can be confused with other mental health issues.
-Because, there are diagnoses that overlap between the two, a diagnosis can become complex and even confusing.
+Determining patient’s dual diagnosis can be challenging.
+Quite often, addiction can be confused with other mental health issues.
+Because there are diagnoses that overlap between the two, a diagnosis can become complex and even confusing.
 Symptoms of one disorder can often mimic those of other disorders.
-Addiction related symptoms like extreme anxiety, depression, paranoia, delusions, and hallucinations can be very similar to those of mental health disorders.
+Addiction-related symptoms like extreme anxiety, depression, paranoia, delusions, and hallucinations can be very similar to those of mental health disorders.

-That’s why diagnoses of primary mental health disorders should not be made without actual absence of sobriety, with a duration long enough to clear addiction created withdrawal symptoms of up to one year.
+That’s why diagnoses of primary mental health disorders should not be made without the absence of sobriety, with a long duration to clear addiction-created withdrawal symptoms of up to one year.